satym2505/Satyam-Project/README.md

-To run the project
+Open the terminal and run the backend server by following these steps :- cd backend -> npx nodemon
-cd backend -> npx nodemon (backend server) cd frontend -> npm run dev (frontend server)
+The add a new terminal and run the frontend server by following these steps :- cd frontend -> npm run dev

+Also install mongodb compass as the database is on localhost